150 UK small business grants to apply for right now

 12. Ashden Awards

 The Ashden Awards are geared at businesses around the world who have outstanding climate solutions.
-If you win, you could get a cash prize of up to £25,000 as well as global media coverage and a chance to appear on the COP stage.
+If you win, you could get a cash prize of up to £25,000 as well as publicity and connections.

 13. Countryside Stewardship